pgruetter/sdl-docs/docs/getting-started/select-columns.md

 This is due to the fact that the query runs with spark under the hood which computes the query in parallel for different portions of the data.
 We might work on a small data set for now, but keep in mind that this would scale up horizontally for large amounts of data.

+## Break approach 1

-If you want, you can also try out what happens if you change the type of *stg-airports* to JsonFileDataObject.
+To give you some experience on how to debug your config, you can also try out what happens if you change the type of *stg-airports* to JsonFileDataObject.
 You will get an error message that hints that there might be some format problem, but it is hard to spot :

      Error: cannot resolve '`ident`' given input columns: [stg_airports._corrupt_record]; line 1 pos 7;